A Brief History Of The Loyal Suffolk Hussars (Suffolk Yeomanry)

 Second World War & Beyond

 Peace saw the Suffolk and Norfolk Yeomanry fused once more, but by 1939, they had again parted company.
 The Suffolk Yeomanry was now titled the 55th (Suffolk Yeomanry) Anti-Tank Regiment, RA, and wore the badges of the Royal Artillery.
 Officers however appeared to keep their original yeomanry collar badges.
 When war came, they found themselves on coastal gun duties within the county between Aldeburgh and Lowestoft.
-After a brief spell in the 79th Armoured Division in 1943, they joined the 49th (West Riding) Division as Artillery Support and crossed with them to France in July 1944.
-Throughout the campaign in North-West Europe, they and their 5.5ins guns, supported the infantry elements of 49th Division until VE Day.
+After a brief spell in the 79th Armoured Division in 1943, they joined the 49th (West Riding) Division as Artillery Support and crossed with them to France in June 1944.
+Throughout the campaign in North-West Europe, they and their 6 and 17 pdf guns, they supported the infantry elements of 49th Division until VE Day.
+It was at Fontenay le Pesnel and Rauray in June/July 1944 that they suffered their greatest number of casualties of the campaign.
 They wore in addition to their woven shoulder titles, the white metal collar badge of the old Regiment (The Loyal Suffolk Hussars) on their berets.
-Their coloured side caps too still sported the old colours of green and scarlet.
 The post war army saw again a vast run down in the territorial Army.
 The 55th Regiment, soldier on until throughout the 1950s, however their presence was confined mainly to the north of the county around the Norfolk borders.
 They remained in a ground combat role, using many varied forms of weaponry including the Wombat; a recoiless anti-tank gun.
 However in 1961, at the time that the Suffolk and Cambridgeshire Regiments were fusing, the Regiment merged again with their counterparts in Norfolk to become the Suffolk and Norfolk Yeomanry.